dimtass/stupid-projects.com/_posts/2019-01-02-linux-and-the-i2c-and-spi-interfaces.md

 #### Raw access from user space using bash

 Bash is cool (or any other shell).
 You can use it to read and write raw data from almost any hardware interface.
-From the bitbucket repo, have a look in the `bash-spidev-example.sh`.
+From the github repo, have a look in the `bash-spidev-example.sh`.
 That's a simple bash script that is able to read data from the I2C and then send data to the SPI using the spidev module.
 To do that the only thing you need to take care of is to load the spidev overlay and install the spi-tools.
 The problem with the debian stretch repos is that the spi-tools is not in the available packages, so you need to either build it yourself.
 To do this, just login as root and run the following commands on the armbian shell:

 ```sh
 apt-get install -y git